Anti-Declawing Handbook for Cat Lovers

 Cats and Bird Flu

 Updated 11/18/25 Bird flu (avian influenza, H5N1) has gotten a lot of headlines over the last year.
 If you're a subscriber to our free monthly newsletter, you've read a lot about it.
-[And if you're not... go here to sign up right now! littlebigcat.substack.com] 1/5/26 Update: The USDA reports new bird flu outbreaks in five states, including two backyard flocks, a game-bird farm, and a broiler operation.
-The "good" news is that these were caught early, but the bad news is that there have also been die-offs in wild flocks ...
+[And if you're not... go here to sign up right now! littlebigcat.substack.com] 3/3/26 Update: A massive outbreak is currently happening in Pennsylvania.
+This is of special concern because there are raw pet food manufacturers based in or sourcing from Pennsylvania, including Rebel Raw, Hare Today, BJ's Raw Pet Food, Born Wild Raw Pet Food, and Happy Critter Pet Food. ...

 Go to Top